-Launched in 2002 by Tamarack, the J.W.
-McConnell Family Foundation and Caledon Institute of Social Policy, Vibrant Communities Canada originally invited 13 cities to build multi-sector leadership roundtables with the goal of reducing poverty.
-Between 2002 and 2012, this group of Vibrant Communities Trail Builders undertook an action-learning experiment to see if a place-based approach could move the needle on poverty.
-Their impact was significant with a number of cities reporting a 10% reduction in poverty impacting the lives of 202,931 low income Canadians.
+In 2002, Tamarack, the J.W.
+McConnell Family Foundation, and Caledon Institute of Social Policy created an action-learning experiment called Vibrant Communities Canada and worked with 13 cities to test if a place-based approach could move the needle on poverty.
+Their collective impact over ten years was significant with a number of cities reporting a 10% local reduction in poverty and an overall impact of the project on 202,931 low income Canadians.

 Building on the success of Vibrant Communities, a movement called Cities Reducing Poverty emerged in 2012 and more and more cities have flocked to join this learning network year after year.

 Members of Cities Reducing Poverty tackle poverty using a place-based, multi-sector community roundtable approach, and develop local strategies to address different facets of poverty, such as access to affordable transit, living wages, affordable housing, evidence-based social assistance, and more.

 When citizens are marginalized because of poverty, our communities and cities suffer.
 We believe that through collective learning and action, the work of Cities Reducing Poverty will result in a more equitable, vibrant and healthier Canada.